agiledev-students-fall2022/final-project-team-resybot/README.md

 ### Notes:
 1. password and email must be 6 characters long
 1. site is not encrypted
-1. Time of reservation is Coordinated universal time
+1. Time to make reservation is Coordinated universal time